tewhatuora/centralRegion-integrationHub-ig/README.md

 sushi build
 ```

-Download / Update the publisher (must run when running for the first time)
+Download / Update the publisher (must run when running for only the first time)

 ```bash
 ./_updatePublisher.sh